 April 2021: Scheduling & Event Services Website Launch

 On Wednesday, April 28, 2021, the new MU Scheduling & Event Services website launched.
 The new website provided event space requesters and planners an advance view of updated reservation policy and procedures, reservable space floor plans and descriptions, room setup diagrams and capacities, and audio-visual capabilities.

 On Thursday, April 29, 2021, the Memorial Union reached a significant milestone within the project timeline when the space reservation request process opened and went live for UND departments, academic colleges, and recognized student organizations.
 The Memorial Union will begin hosting campus events starting August 23, 2021.

 Over 100 request forms were submitted on day one of the open space request process.

-The Memorial Union will open fall 2021.
+UND's Memorial Union officially re-opened in the fall of 2021.
+To celebrate the new building, UND President Andy Armacost, student leaders and special guests officially held a ceremonial ribbon cutting during Homecoming week.
 The MU will continue its tradition of serving as the heart of the UND campus, ushering in an enhanced UND student engagement experience.